Inmate reported missing from Community Corrections Center-Lincoln

 |Agency:

-KYLEE is a 12 year old White female.
-At the time of her disappearance, she was 4'00" tall and weighed 100 lbs.
-She has Brown hair and Blue eyes.
+DAVONTAE is a 13 year old Black male.
+At the time of his disappearance, he was 5'02" tall and weighed 100 lbs.
+He has Brown hair and Brown eyes.

 Devon Terrell Lamont Shaw